Vasu (film): Soundtrack

-Music composed by Harris Jayaraj.
+Music composed by Harris Jayaraj in his Telugu debut.
 The music was released on ADITYA Music Company.
 (The audio got unanimous hit talk all over airplay and within 4 days of its release it had sold over 2 lakhs.
 The peppy number "Sportive Boys" topped the charts for many weeks.)
-The song "Paataku Pranam" uses beats from Micheal Jackson's "Billie Jean".
+The song "Paataku Pranam" is inspired from Michael Jackson's "Billie Jean".